OpenSouceCode/Hacktoberfest2020/content/participant/Shrey139.md

 ---
 name: Shrey Ghelani
 institution: Parul University
-image: Shrey139.jpg
+image: Shrey139.png
-quote: Truth can only be found in one place: the code.
+quote: Truth can only be found in one place the code.
 github: Shrey139
 ---